byuids-resumes/mbehymer_resume/docs/index.md

 - Troubleshot, corrected, and customized CSS and HTML for the volunteer management system
 - Constructed over 800 filters for volunteer management software

+### Skills and Software

+__Skills and Used Software__:
+- Created games and graphical models using JavaScript, HTML, CSS, and Python (See http://matziar.com.)
+- Experience accessing and manipulating APIs using Python and JavaScript
+- Experience connecting to a cloud database using NodeJS
+- Image processing and manipulation using Python
+- Experience creating, updating, inserting, and deleting databases and information using MySQL
+- Developed Android apps using Kotlin, Java and Android Studio
+- Experience connecting to, accessing, and displaying information from MongoDB using NodeJS to display a dynamic webpage
+- Other languages: C++, Clojure

 ## Projects and Extracurricular